danielg0/fyp/report.md

 $k$-means clustering is not the only clustering method that can be used with SimPoint; another, multinomial clustering, can reduce simulation time by finding a smaller set of representative clusters than $k$-means does [@simpoint-clustering].
 The justification we give for checkpoint truncation in {@sec:sub-sampling-using-checkpoint-truncation} relies on $k$-means clustering and does not directly translate to a multinomial clustering approach.

 ## Future Work

+We have demonstrated how our new methods for BBV and checkpoint collection can save processing time.
+Better incorporation of our methods into simulators like Gem5 would improve usability for researchers.
+For instance, Gem5 could output

 - Incorporating BBV generation into Gem5